Contents

 After you have selected a category, you enter a search range.

 As you can see from the above picture, you can base your search on many options.
 In the right part of the window you can enter the range for which you want to search the data.
 The range input field changes depending on what kind of search you are doing.
 On the left side of the window are various radio buttons.
-When you select the birthdate radio button, for example, you will see an input field for a date range, and a Search For Email Address checkbox.
-If you want to search for a range of contacts who have email addresses, select this checkbox.
+When you select the birth date radio button, for example, you will see an input field for a date range, and a Search for Email Address checkbox.
+If you want to search for a range of contacts that have email addresses, select this checkbox.

 You can perform a global search that finds all records for a particular birth-date range, regardless of the year of birth.
 To do a global search, do not enter the year when searching on the birth date.

 You can look for duplicate records.
-Select the Search For Duplicate Names, and then filter out unwanted entries from the results by deleting them from the Recipient window’s name list.
-To delete a name from the list, simply double-click on it, then click on the Delete button.
+Select the Search for Duplicate Names, and then filter out unwanted entries from the results by deleting them from the Recipient window’s name list.
+To delete a name from the list, simply double-click on it, and then click on the Delete button.

 Note: When searching on date of birth, do not enter the year unless your goal is to focus the search on people born in a certain year range—for example, everyone born between 1960 and 1965.
 If you want to see everyone born in the month of June, then omit the year in both date fields.